6 Important Things To Ask Your Doctor About At Your Next Appointment

-Since the pandemic began two years ago, you probably skipped a few routine doctor’s visits.
-Maybe there was (and probably still is) a backlog at your local hospital and you were meant to reschedule a screening, but never did.
-Or you haven’t wanted to occupy your GP’s time with a regular checkup.
+Has it been a while since your last routine doctor’s visit?
+Maybe you were meant to reschedule a screening, but never did.
+Or it just got pushed to the bottom of your never-ending to-do list.
 It’s understandable.
 But keep in mind that you could be putting your health at risk by letting things slide.

 “Oftentimes, certain illnesses and cancers will not have any symptoms until later on,” says Dr. Jennifer Kwan, a family doctor in Burlington, Ont.
 “For example, high cholesterol or high blood pressure may not cause problems for years, until someone has a heart attack or stroke.”

 Many of the most serious chronic diseases can be nipped in the bud if they’re caught early enough, says Kwan.
-That’s why you should be booking that potentially long-overdue Zoom visit with your family physician—even if you don’t have any specific concerns.
+That’s why you should be booking that potentially long-overdue visit with your family physician—even if you don’t have any specific concerns.
 Here’s everything you should get checked out and the routine—but potentially lifesaving—tests and procedures you should be scheduling at your next appointment.

 Book a Pap test